techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users-plan.md

 ## Licensing requirements

 All Authorized users must have a Teams Phone license and must be "voice enabled."
-To assign the Teams Phone license, use the [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet and set the `-EnterpriseVoiceEnabled` parameter to $true.
+To assign the Teams Phone license, you can [INSERT INFO HERE].
+To enable voice for your users, you can use the Teams admin center or PowerShell.
+In the Teams admin center, go to a place.
+For PowerShell, use the [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet and set the `-EnterpriseVoiceEnabled` parameter to $true.

 For some configuration features, such as those available only in the Queues app, users must also have a Teams Premium license.
 For information about which features require Teams Premium, see [Manage voice applications policies](manage-voice-applications-policies.md).